 Will changing our URL or domain name affect our search engine rankings?
 How can we change urls without losing the traffic we're already getting?

-The critical element in successful url redirecting or domain forwarding is taking the time to make sure that ALL links to your old page from directories and other websites are updated.
+The critical element in successful URL redirecting (or “domain forwarding”) is taking the time to make sure that ALL links to your old page from other websites are updated.
 That step must be done.
 Unfortunately, it is the most difficult step, as many links may be on sites that are neglected or even abandoned.

 URL Redirection with the Apache URL Redirect Directive